 The best antiviral medicine depends upon the type of influenza virus, if the virus could be resistant, and some individual factors.
 A doctor or nurse should make this decision.
-(See "Prevention of seasonal influenza in adults" and "Treatment of seasonal influenza in adults" and "Antiviral drugs for the prevention and treatment of seasonal influenza in children" and "Treatment and prevention of pandemic H1N1 influenza ('swine influenza')".)
+(See "Prevention of seasonal influenza in adults" and "Treatment of seasonal influenza in adults" and "Seasonal influenza in children: Prevention and treatment with antiviral drugs" and "Treatment and prevention of pandemic H1N1 influenza ('swine influenza')".)

 Side effects — Zanamivir and oseltamivir can cause mild side effects, including nausea and vomiting; zanamivir, which is inhaled, can cause difficulty breathing in some cases.
 Most people are able to continue the medicine despite the side effects.